-You can also share your post on sites such as Reddit or the Guardian Higher Education Professional Network.
+You can also share your post on sites such as Reddit.
 If you think your posts are worth highlighting and bringing to a wider audience, there’s a wealth of ways to share.
 The only stumbling block might be our very first issue, time.
 It’s also worth ensuring you link to other blogs that interest you, are in your area of expertise, or just simply something you like and enjoy reading.
 This will encourage others to link to you (reciprocal linking), increasing the visibility of your writing and the people that you’re reaching.
 This is most often called that most hideous of phrases, a “blog roll.”

 Why do academics blog?

 Gain inspiration from “Why do academics blog?
 An analysis of audiences, purposes and challenges” by Inger Mewburn and Pat Thomson (2013), Studies in Higher Education.